mtbentley/ebpf-flowradar/README.md

 ---
 1. Run mininet: `sudo mn --topo tree,2,2`
 2. Setup the network namespace for h1: `make setup`
+3. Compile: `make`.
+NOTE: this requires a checkout of the linux source at `../linux`.
+You can override this with `make LINUX_SOURCE=/path/to/linux`
+4. Load the program: `sudo ./xdp-flowradar h1-eth0 /run/netns/h1`
+5. Monitor the output (from `bpf_debug()`): `sudo cat /sys/kernel/debug/tracing/trace_pipe`

+What this does: `make` builds the bpf program and the binary to load it.
+The load program (`./xdp-flowradar`) loads the bpf program, pins the maps in `/sys/fs/bpf/<mapname>`, switches to the network namespace of the interface we want to attach to (`/run/netns/h1`), and attaches the program to the interface (`h1-eth0`).

+Testing (old way)
+---
+1. Run mininet: `sudo mn --topo tree,2,2`
+2. Setup the network namespace for h1: `make setup`
 3. Compile: `make`
 4. Load the program: `make load`.
 This is where you migth get verifier errors
 5. Monitor the output (from `bpf_debug()`): `sudo cat /sys/kernel/debug/tracing/trace_pipe`